By Marcin Wojtyczka

 - Gearbox failure.
 If so, you should be able to hear it if you can get close enough

-- Internal engine failure, such as big end bearings, main bearings or valves.
+- Internal engine failures, such as big end bearings, main bearings or valves.
 This should be clearly audible

 Smoke signals – black or grey: